Ensembl/ensembl-hive/docs/walkthrough/long_mult_walkthrough.rst

       * - |image2|
         -
         - |image3|
-      * - Job\_1 has finished running and is now in 'DONE' state (colour-coded blue).
-It has generated 6 more Jobs: five in Analysis 'part\_multiply' (splitting its own task into parts) and one in Analysis 'add\_together' (which will recombine the results of the former into the final result).
+      * - Job_1 has finished running and is now in DONE state (colour-coded blue).
+It has generated 6 more Jobs: five in Analysis "part_multiply" (splitting its own task into parts) and one in Analysis "add_together" (which will recombine the results of the former into the final result).

-          The newly created 'part\_multiply' Jobs also control a Semaphore which blocks the 'add\_together' Job which is in 'SEMAPHORED' state and cannot be executed yet (grey).
-The Semaphore is essentially a counter that gets decremented each time one of the controlling Jobs becomes 'DONE'.
-It is our primary mechanism for synchronization of control- and dataflow.
+          The newly created "part_multiply" Jobs also control a Semaphore which blocks the "add_together" Job which is in SEMAPHORED state and cannot be executed yet (grey).
+The Semaphore is essentially a counter that gets decremented each time one of the controlling Jobs becomes DONE.
+It is our primary mechanism for synchronisation of control- and dataflow.

         -

         - The topology of A-diagram doesn't normally change, so pay attention at more subtle changes of colours and labels:

-          - 'take\_b\_apart' analysis is now yellow (in progress); *"1r+1d" stands for "1 READY and 1 DONE"*
+          - "take_b_apart" Analysis is now yellow (in progress); "1r+1d" stands for "1 READY and 1 DONE".
-          - 'part\_multiply' analysis is now green (ready); *"5r" means "5 READY"*
+          - "part_multiply" Analysis is now green (READY); "5r" means "5 READY".
-          - 'add\_together' analysis is now grey (all jobs are waiting); *"1s" means "1 SEMAPHORED" (or blocked).*
+          - "add_together" Analysis is now grey (all Jobs are waiting); "1s" means "1 SEMAPHORED" (or blocked).

-3. After running the second Job more jobs have been added to Analyses 'part\_multiply' and 'add\_together'.
+3. After running the second Job more Jobs have been added to Analyses "part_multiply" and "add_together".

    .. list-table::
       :header-rows: 0